eyal0/valgrind-false-positive/README.md

 }
 ```

-Lots of weird stuff about the bug:
+Lots of weird stuff about that bug:

 1. The error goes away if you don't call sigaction twice or more.
 2. The error goes away if you don't set the first byte in `pattern` to a `1`, even though it's already a `1`.
 3. The error goes away if you make the `pattern` shorter.
-4. The error goes away if you remove the comparison.
+4. The error goes away if you remove the `==` comparison.
 5. The error goes away if you replace plen with a constant 9, even though `plen` is always equal to 9.

 ![WTF?](https://user-images.githubusercontent.com/109809/109370251-cc9b8280-785c-11eb-94c6-4a4aae1e9ecb.png)